Cyclone Gavin: New Zealand

-After it moved out of the tropics, Gavin moved southwards and affected New Zealand between March 11–13 with high seas, heavy rain gale-force winds and wind gusts of up to 130 km/h.
+After it moved out of the tropics, Gavin moved southwards and affected New Zealand between 11 and 13 March with high seas, heavy rain gale-force winds and wind gusts of up to 130 km/h.
 As a result of the heavy rain, some flooding was reported in parts of the Northland, Waikato, Bay of Plenty and Gisborne, which led to road closures.